conjurdemos/workshop/README.md

 ````

-# 8) Using Summon for secrets injection into variables
+# 8) Using Summon for ephemeral secrets management

 ## Retrieve the secret with Summon into an environment variable
 ````